AUTOlab-TAU/SUM-Optimization/README.md

-This repository holds the SUM optimization/control framework, the simulation and analysis packages it calls upon, and utilities for converting living lab data into the required input formats.
+This repository holds the SUM Simulation-Optimization framework version referred to in the Task 2.2 Deliverable.
+It depends upon the older version of FleetPy included.
+At the end of May 2025, development will proceed in the "main" branch using FleetPy referenced as a submodule.